Garden area in Chattanooga, Tennessee.

 The Chattanooga Choo Choo building

-For food, I ordered the dry aged NY strip and TJ tried the wet aged NY strip.
-It was the first time I had tried dry aged beef and I couldn’t resist after our server, Byron, told us the aging process takes two weeks and creates a buttery tender flavor.
+For food, I ordered the dry-aged NY strip, and TJ tried the wet-aged NY strip.
+It was the first time I had tried dry-aged beef, and I couldn’t resist after our server, Byron, told us the aging process takes two weeks and creates a buttery, tender flavor.
 There is nowhere else in Chattanooga to try this, so I was sold.
 It truly was one of the best steaks I have ever had.

 Also on-site, just off the grand lobby, TJ and I had a fun few nightcaps at the Bar and Billiards Room.
-It has a speakeasy vibe and more handcrafted cocktails and small bites.
+It has a speakeasy vibe and offers more handcrafted cocktails and small bites.
 We had a fun time playing a few rounds of pool.
-And while there were a lot of missed shots, it was still a fine way to spend the evening before going back to our room.
+While there were a lot of missed shots, it was still a fine way to spend the evening before going back to our room.

 See a little bit of everything you can experience in this quick video guide of Chattanooga, Tennessee: